decaporg/decap-cms/website/content/docs/nuxt.md

 ### Deploying With Netlify

 Now you can go ahead and deploy to Netlify.
 Go to your Netlify dashboard and click **[New site from Git](https://app.netlify.com/start)**.
 Select the repo you just created.
-Under **Basic build settings**, you can set the build command to `yarn generate` if using yarn or `npm run build && npm run export ` if using npm.
+Under **Basic build settings**, you can set the build command to  `npm run build && npm run export` .
 Set the publish directory to `dist`.
 Click **Deploy site** to get the process going.

 ### Authenticating with Netlify Identity